 - Captive coal

 - Acts, Rules & Notifications

 Office of Coal Controller (earlier Coal Commissioner), established in 1916, is one of the oldest office in Indian Coal sector.
 Main aim behind setting up this office was to have Government control to adequately meet the coal requirement during First World War.
 Acute scarcity of coal necessitated promulgation of Colliery Control Order, 1944 for effective control on production, distribution and pricing of coal.
 Subsequently, it was revised by a more comprehensive order in 1945.
 Later in 1996, distribution and pricing of coal was deregulated.
 Therefore, Colliery Control Order, 2000 superseded the previous order.
 As a result, functions of Coal Controller’s Office remained more or less same except for the work of distribution and allotment of coal.

 Functions of Coal Controller’s Organisation are listed as below-

-Under Coal Mines (Conservation & Development) Act, 1974 and Coal Mines (Conservation and Development) Rules, 1975-
+Under Coal Mines (Conservation & Development) Act, 1974 and Coal Mines (Conservation and Development) Amendment Rules, 2011-

 - Undertaking the development of coal mines in a scientific manner.